Think “Hustlers” is just about strippers ripping off lap-dance clients in a well-publicized New York skin club?

 The script, based on a magazine article about the real women who did this hustling, fails to make the Robin Hood points it shoots for.
 And the distinctly feminine touches — shopping sprees (buying everything with stacks of dollar bills), line dancing, Christmas gift exchanges — are as cliched as any heist picture or caper comedy’s well-worn tropes.

-The movie reduces the menfolk into simple marks — the pricey watch, the expensive shoes, the aggressive cheat, the power broker (Frank Whalley, the only recognizable male star in the cast) not shy about spending thousands for a single memorable night.
+The movie reduces the menfolk into simple marks — the pricey watch, the expensive shoes, the aggressive cheat, the power broker (Frank Whaley, the only recognizable male star in the cast) not shy about spending thousands for a single memorable night.

 A hundred years of women being treated like meat in such movies makes this feel like a little payback.
 And it works.
+Only the women have agency, here.

 Wu is transformed and Palmer (who had the title role in the indie “Pimp” last year) long ago left her child-star image behind.
 But Lopez is the stand-out in this cast, giving Ramona many facets — mother figure and real-life mother, user, cold-blooded cash hound and a polished dancer who has the muscle memory, the highlights, glitter, lip gloss and furs of a woman who has ridden this horse as far as she can take it and is ready, willing and able to “transition” into bigger paydays as demand for her stripping dries up.